-- 1. Assignments (weight: 30%).
+- Assignments (weight: 20%).
 Java assignments throughout the course.
 You will write, compile, run, and test your program before turning it in.
 Programs that do not successfully compile without errors in the standard tools and versions used for class will receive 0 points. - 2.
-Quizzes and Examinations (25%).
+Lab Assignments (10%).
+The lab assignments will be completed each week outside class time in conjunction with reading the text. - 3.
+Quizzes and Examinations (20%).
 Any quizzes plus examination scores.
 A pop quiz may be given in one of the class sessions at any time without prior notice; it may cover any topic in the course to date.
 This approach serves to encourage you to keep up-to-date on readings and class materials.
-There will be no "make-up" quizzes or exams unless you have an approved absence with documentation ahead of time. - 3.
+There will be no "make-up" quizzes or exams unless you have made prior arrangements with me to be excused from the class. - 4.
 Final Project (20%).
-There will be a final individual or team programming project for the course that includes periodic progress reports and a final team class presentation during one of the class sessions in the final week of the class; details will be provided in class. - 4.
-Participation (25%).
-Students are expected to read and study all text and other assigned material prior to classes, and attend all class sessions for the full time period.
+There will be a final individual or team programming project for the course that includes periodic progress reports and a final team class presentation during one of the class sessions in the final week of the class; details will be provided in class. - 5.
+Participation (30%).
+Students are expected to read and study all online text and lab material prior to classes, and attend all class sessions for the full time period.
 The participation grade will be based upon attendance and enthusiastic involvement and contributions to discussions in the class sessions, and contributions to the course discussion board (see below).
 Attendance will be taken for all class sessions.